top of page

 • We'll make sure that your tone and takes are perfect.
 I have been playing guitar professionally for years and am a multi-instrumentalist and vocalist.
 I'm not afraid to let you know when something isn't quite right, but I'm also going to give you very clear help and instructions to fix what might be wrong.
 None of the "it isn't quite fluffy enough" kind of jargon.

 • I'm also very open to helping add or write new parts for songs, whether it be harmonies, vocal choirs, guitar, synths, keys, drums or sound design.
 The sky is the limit.
 If you have an idea but don't know quite how to make it happen, I bet we could make something cool.
-Keep in mind that after an hour of me doing sound design, writing or playing instruments for your tune we'll move to production rates of $70 an hour.
-Read the section "Production with Zach Boorman" below for more info

 • For simple acoustic songs (6 tracks or less) I can do a quick mix and export it for you at the end of the session.
 This will take about 45 minutes, so plan your session accordingly.